 It is anticipated that the gTLD application process will include IDNs.
-Therefore, IDN strings will be evaluated by panels with access to appropriate linguistic expertise to ascertain whether the IDN string represents a geographic name and therefore requires government approval.
-In the event that an IDN is considered to represent any of the categories in "3a" above, the same requirements as for other geographical names will apply.
+Therefore, IDN strings will be evaluated by panels with access to appropriate linguistic expertise to ascertain whether the

-&lt;sup>1 The above steps are discussed in Module 2 of the draft Applicant Guidebook at 2.1.1.4.2.
+1 The above steps are discussed in Module 2 of the draft Applicant Guidebook at 2.1.1.4.2.